jpuckett-di/tmpdb/README.md

 ### Generated SQL

-The script generates SQL files with the naming pattern `<csv_filename>_create_table.sql` in the same directory as the CSV file.
+The script generates and displays the CREATE TABLE SQL statement.
 By default, all columns use the TEXT data type with NULL allowed.

 ### Empty Values